Asad4k/CRM-Authentication-Package/README.md

 # CRM Authentication Package

 This package is for installing the CRM text-based authenticated into any of our laravel projects.
-If you have any errors throughout using this project, they may be listed here. https://cookbook.cyrexag.com/
+If you have any errors throughout using this project, they may be listed in my personal documentation here. https://cookbook.cyrexag.com/

 ### Prerequisites